EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-# Privacy and Data Protection in Emerging Scenarios
-## Privacy of users
+# Privacy of users
-### Privacy of users’ identities
+## Privacy of users’ identities

 ![[PrivacyOfUsers.png]]